csinisa/blazor_server_keycloak/README.md

 ## Examine the code

-All required changes are in a single [commit](https://github.com/csinisa/blazor_server_keycloak/commit/4a20c0e7155feaf549d271e8ee56aaca9bf22bb9).
+All the required changes needed to enable Keycloak authentication on a vanilla Blazor Server application are in a single [commit](https://github.com/csinisa/blazor_server_keycloak/commit/4a20c0e7155feaf549d271e8ee56aaca9bf22bb9).